segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 ### Automatic Deep Link Tracking

-Tracking deep linking will automatically track `Deep Link Opened`.
+When you set `trackDeepLinks` to `YES`, the SDK automatically sends a Track event for `Deep Link Opened`.

 {% codeexample %}
 {% codeexampletab Swift %}